SIT-EE552-WS/course-slides/objects.md

 ## Outline
 - Motivation
 - What is an Object?
-- Properties, State, and Behaviors
+- Data and Behaviors
+- Principles
 - Classes vs Objects
 - Inheritance
-- Scope and Encapsulation
+- Access Modifiers: Scope and Encapsulation
+- Abstract Methods and Interfaces (if we have time)
 ---
 ## Motivation
 > We write code for humans, not computers